Korean shamanism: Prehistory and early historic periods

-Joseon Korea and Japanese occupation
+Joseon Korea

-The Goryeo kingdom was replaced by the Joseon dynasty, which saw an increase in governmental persecution of the mudang.
-Confucianism was the dominant ideology in Joseon Korea, contributing to these suppressions; later historians argued that this was connected to the elite's desire to gain more power by challenging rivals to their Confucian system.
-Confucians accepted the existence of the spirits invoked in the mudang's rites, but argued that there were better ways of dealing with these supernatural beings.
-They regarded the rr rituals as improper, criticising the presence of both sexes together in environments where alcohol was being consumed.
+The Joseon dynasty (1392—1897) saw increased government persecution of the mudang.
+Contributing to this was the dominance of Confucian ideology, with later historians arguing that Confucian elites were challenging rivals to their power.
+Confucians accepted the existence of the spirits invoked in Musok rites, but argued that there were better ways of dealing with these beings.
+They regarded Musok rituals as improper, criticising the mingling of sexes in environments where alcohol was being consumed.
 Korea's Neo-Confucian scholars used the derogatory term mr for non-Confucian ceremonies, of which they considered the rr rituals among the lowest.

 A rr performs a rr in a painting titled rr, made by Shin Yunbok in 1805.

-In the Joseon dynasty, rr belonged to one of eight outcast groups that were expelled from the capital city.
-The rr law book prescribed 100 lashes in public for anyone found to be supporting them.
+In Joseon Korea, rr belonged to one of eight outcast groups expelled from the capital city.
+The rr law book prescribed 100 lashes in public for anyone found supporting them.
 This persecution could prove deadly; in an extreme case, a rr was beheaded in 1398.
-In an oft-cited incident, Jeju governor Yi Hyŏngsang initiated a purge of rr on the island in 1702, destroying 129 shrines.
-Taxes were levied on the mudang's rituals, both to discourage the practice but also to raise revenues for the government; these taxes remained in place until the 1895 Kabo reforms.
-At the same time as the government persecuted the rr, they also turned to them in emergencies like epidemics, droughts, and famines.
-Several rr were permitted access to the royal palaces, where several structures were set aside for their usage.
+In an oft-cited incident, Jeju governor Yi Hyŏngsang purged the island's rr in 1702, destroying 129 shrines.
+Taxes were levied on the mudang's rituals, both to discourage the practice but also to raise revenues; these taxes remained in place until the 1895 Kabo reforms.
+Despite persecuting the rr, the government also turned to them in emergencies like epidemics, droughts, and famines.
+Several rr were permitted access to the royal palaces, where structures were set aside for their usage.

-By the late 19th century, many Korean intellectuals eager for modernisation came to regard rr as superstition that should be eradicated; they increasingly referred to it with the term rr ("superstition").
-These ideas were endorsed in Tongnip sinmun, Korea's first vernacular newspaper.
-Many of these intellectuals were Christian, thus regarding the mudang's spirits as evil demons.
-In 1896, police launched a crackdown by arresting rr, destroying shrines, and burning paraphernalia.
+By the late 19th century, many Korean intellectuals eager for modernisation promoted the eradication of Musok, which they increasingly labelled rr ("superstition").
+Many of these intellectuals were Christian, thus regarding the mudang's spirits as evil demons; Christian missionaries generally condemned Korean vernacular religion as idol worship.
+Anti-Musok sentiment was endorsed in Tongnip sinmun, Korea's first exclusively Hangul newspaper, and in 1896, police launched a crackdown by arresting rr, destroying shrines, and burning paraphernalia.